lucianbluescher/Hazardous-Waste-in-Low-Income_Communities/README.md

 ### Data Access

-The data is from the United States Environmental Protection Agencys Environmental Justice mapping tool Ejscreen, and can be found in the data folder in this repository.
+The data is publicly available from the United States Environmental Protection Agencys Environmental Justice mapping tool Ejscreen, and can be found in the data folder in this repository.

 ### Authors and Contributors
 Main Author: Lucian Scher